mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 As part of clearing the pool, the WaitQueue MUST also be cleared, meaning all requests in the WaitQueue MUST fail with errors indicating that the pool was cleared while the checkOut was being performed.
-The error returned as a result of the pool being cleared MUST be considered a non-timeout network error for the purposes of retryability and monitoring.
+The error returned as a result of the pool being cleared MUST be considered a retryable error and MUST NOT be an error that marks the SDAM state unknown.
 Clearing the WaitQueue MUST happen eagerly so that any operations waiting on `Connections <#connection>`_ can retry as soon as possible.
 The pool MUST NOT rely on WaitQueueTimeoutMS to clear requests from the WaitQueue.